jbg/agent-api-discovery/draft-hugo-agent-api-discovery.md

 ### Agent Workflow

-An agent implementing delegated authorization would:
+An agent implementing delegated authorization SHOULD:

 1. **Discover Authorization Server**: Fetch the authorization server metadata from `/.well-known/oauth-authorization-server`
 2. **Determine Grant Type**: Select the appropriate OAuth 2.0 grant type based on the agent's capabilities and deployment context